 The Microsoft 365 Inspector returns per-user MFA information for users that have an Azure Active Directory Premium P1 license or higher.

-The following data columns display per-user MFA information in the Users Data View tab for Microsoft 365:
+Once a conditional access policy has been configured, the following data columns display per-user MFA information in the Users Data View tab for Microsoft 365:

 The MFA Registration Status column indicates if a user account has completed registration towards MFA.

 If a user has their MFA disabled after initial enrollment, because of the way Microsoft stores this value, the property in the MFA Registration Status column for this user will remain "Enabled."

 When a user is disabled in Microsoft 365, then the property will reset back to "Disabled."

 The Latest Strong Auth Event column displays the Latest Strong Authentication Event logged for this user in the last 60 days.

 To surface this data, the Inspector looks at the directory audits for the last 60 days in the tenant.
 The Inspector will surface the most recent entry of "Strong Authentication," whether it be Enabled or Disabled.
 If no event is found within the last 60 days, then "None" is displayed in the column.

 - "Strong Authentication Enabled:" Use of MFA in any form that Microsoft supports

 Recommended Use for MFA Registration Status and Latest Strong Auth Event

 These two data points can be used to help identify which users might or might not have MFA enabled/disabled.
 MFA Registration will indicate the users that have completed the MFA enrollment process and registered a method for authentication.
 One can then look at the Strong Auth Events data to ensure that MFA has not been disabled recently for the user or to confirm that Strong Auth was recently turned on for the user.